Advanced Certificate in Applied Behavior Analysis

 This course involves an examination of the theory and practice underlying the application of the principles of classical and operant conditioning to the analysis and treatment of problems in human behavior.

-Practicum in Applied Behavior Analysis (PSY 658)
+Ethics and Professional Development in Applied Behavior Analysis (PSY 658)

 Advanced Issues I: Autism (PSY 704)